Academic Catalog

 The Lisska Center serves as a hub for funding student research and academic enhancement travel.
 Specifically:

-• The Undergraduate Research Fund provides up to $500 per student for conducting senior research or other research during the academic year.
+• The Student Research Fund provides up to $500 per student for conducting senior research or other research during the academic year.
 The SRGC reviews and approves all awards.

 • The Academic Enhancement Travel Fund supports students traveling individually or in small groups with a Denison faculty or staff member to conduct research, attend a conference or workshop (where they are not presenting a paper), or engage in similar activities not covered by other sources of funding (up to $1,000 per student over their four years in college).

-The Lisska Center also administers a number of other Denison scholarships and awards, including the A. Blair Knapp Award, the Kenneth Joseph Hines Memorial Award, the Megan Lisska and Elin Lisska Christensen Award in the Humanities, and the Provost's Academic Excellence Award.
+The Lisska Center also administers a number of other Denison scholarships and awards, including the A. Blair Knapp Award, the Kenneth Joseph Hines Memorial Award, the Reverend John and Arlena Hasel Endowed Award, the Megan Lisska and Elin Lisska Christensen Award in the Humanities, and the Provost's Academic Excellence Award.

 The Lisska Center sponsors an array of programs and events designed to promote a culture of intellectual life on campus.